ZechaoWu/CultureLog-Django-app_IT_DU/README.md

 ### 4. Configure environment variables

-Create a `.env` file in the project root and add the required variables.
+Copy `.env.example` to `.env` in the project root, then update the values as needed.

 Example: